Elsayedaa/MLDAMS/readme.txt

 	   No methods are defined in this class.

 3.23
-awngui: This modules contains the code for the Neuron Worksheet Report Generator service.
+awngui: This module contains the code for the Neuron Worksheet Report Generator service.
 The
 ------- The service is defined in a class called ANWparser_GUI which inherits the Frame class
         from tkinter.
 The ANWparser_GUI class takes parent and controller as arguments, which are described above.